Security Engineering in IIIf, Part II -- Shadowing the IIIf: Abstract

 \section{Abstract}

-In this paper, we add a second part to the process of Security Engineering to the Isabelle Insider and Infrastructure framework (IIIf) \cite{kam:20a,kam:21a} by addressing an old difficult task of refining Information Flow Security (IFC).
-We address the classical notion of Noninterference representing absolute security in the sense of absence of information flows to lower levels.
-This notion is known to be {\it not} preserved by specification refinements in general, a phenomenon known as ``refinement paradox'' \cite{mor:09}.
-We use a solution for this problem that has been given by Morgan \cite{mor:09} for the refinement calculus for sequential program specifications and generalize it to general specifications of Infrastructures with actors, decentralization and policies in the IIIf.
-As a running example to illustrate the problem, the concepts and the solution, we use an example of a Flightradar system specification \cite{kam:24a}.
+In this paper, we extend the process of Security Engineering for the Isabelle Insider and Infrastructure framework (IIIf) by introducing Information Flow Security (IFC).
+To formalize the absence of information flows to lower levels, we use a concept of a ``Shadow'' inspired by Morgan.
+We relate it to the classical notion of Noninterference (NI) formalised in the IIIf.
+Apart from being an elegant concept, Morgan's concept of a shadow is interesting because it addresses a phenomenon called the ``refinement paradox'': information flow security is known to be not preserved by specification refinements in general.
+We use the formalisation of shadow and its equivalence to NI to exhibit conditions for a secure refinement for IIIf.
+As a running example to illustrate the problem, the concepts and the solution, we use an example of a flightradar system specification.